 Pro tip: Wait until the end of class to announce your retreats, when everyone is blissed out.
 This will also keep it top of mind for students to come up to you after class and ask for more information.

-Just from these two tips, you could easily boost your salary range from in the low $30,000’s a year to $60-70,000 a year or even more.
+Just from these two tips, you could easily boost your yoga instructor salary range from in the low $30,000’s a year to $60-70,000 a year or even more.

 Final Tip: Set realistic expectations for yourself

-Building a yoga career will likely take you 2-3 years at least of consistent effort.
+Learning how to be a yoga teacher is just the beginning.
+Building yoga careers usually takes at least 2-3 years at least of consistent effort.
 However, you’ll have many small victories along the way that will start to add up.
 I often see young teachers becoming frustrated because they want it to happen faster.
 It almost never does.
 It’s important to celebrate the small wins, but prepare yourself for the long-haul!

 If you’d like to learn more about maximizing your potential as a yoga teacher, I offer a low-cost course on building your yoga career on my website www.buildyouryogabiz.com.